Just like a real folk festival, but without all the sweaty people and the overpriced vegetarian food.

 • Promotional tchotchkes (pens, postcards, calendars, T-shirts, etc.)

-• CD-R demos of your songs - If you're not serious about getting a recording professionally presented, then I'm not going to take it very seriously.
-Given how relatively inexpensive home recording equipment and CD pressing services have become, I don't think this is unreasonable.
+• CD-R demos of your songs - given how relatively inexpensive home recording equipment and CD pressing services have become, I don't think this is unreasonable.

 Where to Send What You're Sending